Join the home of brilliant entertainment with shows & movies on NOW

 Carey Mulligan plays Cassie Thomas, a young woman, traumatized by a tragic event in her past involving her best friend, who seeks out vengeance against those who crossed her path.
 In this movie, loyalty and revenge have no limits.

-This Sky Orignal will have you laughing in parts whilst also sitting on the edge of your seat.
+This Sky Original will have you laughing in parts whilst also sitting on the edge of your seat.

 Another Oscar contender is The United States vs. Billie Holiday, with Andra Day nominated for best actress that you can stream instantly on NOW.